-Revenue is recognized upon performance of services, with reference to the stage of completion, which is manufacturing in favor of the customer, where such production inputs are in the name of the customer.
+Revenue from services is recognized when the performance of contractually agreed task has been rendered and control over the service has been transferred to the customer.
+General payment terms is on an average of 30 days from invoice date.
+Before PFRS 15, revenue is recognized upon performance of services (tolling), with reference to the stage of completion, which is manufacturing in favor of the customer, where such production inputs are in the name of the customer.